HubSpot Salesforce Integration Guide: Setup, Field Mapping, Cost & Best Practices

 Is HubSpot Salesforce native integration enough for most businesses?

-The native integration works well for businesses with simple workflows and standard data structures.
-However, companies with complex processes, custom objects, or advanced reporting requirements often need third-party tools or custom API-based integration.
+The native integration is often enough for businesses with standard objects, simple field mappings, and basic sales-marketing workflows.
+Companies with custom objects, advanced validation rules, finance reporting needs, or multi-system workflows may need third-party tools or custom API integration.

 How much does it cost to integrate HubSpot with Salesforce?